This page discusses creating and using an email-based authentication method in Akeyless.

 Using an Email Authentication Method with the CLI

-To authenticate with an email address and password with the CLI, run the following command:
+To authenticate with an email address and password using the CLI, run the Akeyless auth command:

 akeyless auth \

-• Two-Factor Authentication: When creating an email-based Authentication Method, Two-Factor Authentication can be optionally enabled.
-The second factor can use either Email or Google Authenticator.
+- Two-Factor Authentication: When creating an email-based authentication method, Two-Factor Authentication can be optionally enabled.
+The second factor can use either Email or an Authenticator App.
 Only Google Authenticator is supported as an Authenticator App.
-The Two-Factor Authentication configuration can be enabled, edited, or disabled on an existing email-based Authentication Method.
+The Two-Factor Authentication configuration can be enabled, edited, or disabled on an existing email-based authentication method.

 Make sure to associate your new Authentication Method with an Access Role to grant the relevant permissions within Akeyless.